Austro-Hungarian Steyr Hahn M1911 Pistol

 Safeties: (a) A thumb safety somewhat like that on the Colt .45 auto will be found on the left side of the pistol just below the hammer.
 Turning this up into its notch in the slide makes the pistol safe. (b) An automatic disconnector on the right side of the pistol under the slide prevents this pistol from being fired until the action is wholly closed.

-Österreichische Waffenfabrik relied on substantial exports to Chile (5000 guns) in 1912 and to Romania (25000-56000 guns, sources disagree) in 1913 to keep the production line in operation.
+Österreichische Waffenfabrik relied on substantial exports to Chile (5000 pistols) in 1912-14 and to Romania (25000-56000 guns, sources disagree) in 1913-14 to keep the production line in operation.
 It has been said that the Steyr pistol was adopted by the Landwehr (the Austrian reserve units) as the '9mm Repetierpistole M.12'.
-Other sources call the pistol: '9mm Selbstiade Pistole M.12'.
+Other sources call the pistol: '9mm Selbstlade Pistole M.12'.

 Steyr-Hahn M11/M12 Pistol Assembly Drawing